-On August 9, 2021, we entered into securities purchase agreements with certain accredited investors, pursuant to which we agreed to issue and sell an aggregate o£10,000 shares of our Class A common stock, pre-funded warrants to purchase up to 296,329 shares of our Class A common stock (the "August 2021 Pre-Funded Warrants") and warrants to purchase up to 303,797 shares of our Class A common stock (the "August 2021 Standard Warrants" and, together with the August 2021 Pre-Funded Warrants, the "August 2021 Warrants"), in a registered direct offering (the "August 2021 Offering").
-The shares of Class A common stock and August 2021 Warrants were sold in Units (the "August 2021 Units"), with each unit consisting of one share of Class A common stock and August 2021 Standard Warrant to purchase 0.6 of a share of our Class A common stock.
+On August 9, 2021, we entered into securities purchase agreements with certain accredited investors, pursuant to which we agreed to issue and sell an aggregate o£10,000 shares of our Class A common stock, pre-funded Warrants to purchase up to 296,329 shares of our Class A common stock (the "August 2021 Pre-Funded Warrants") and warrants to purchase up to 303,797 shares of our Class A common stock (the "August 2021 Standard Warrants" and, together with the August 2021 Pre-Funded Warrants, the "August 2021 Warrants"), in a registered direct offering (the "August 2021 Warrants").
+The shares of Class A common stock and August 2021 Warrants were sold in Units (the "August 2021 Units"), with each unit consisting of one share of Class A common stock or a August 2021 Pre-Funded Warrant and an August 2021 Standard Warrant to purchase 0.6 of a share of our Class A common stock.
 The Units were offered pursuant to our existing shelf registration statement on Form S-3.
 The August 2021 Standard Warrants were immediately exercisable at an exercise price equal to \$71.00 per share of Class A common stock.
-The August 2021 Standard Warrants are exercisable for five years from the date of issuance.
-Each August 2021 Pre-Funded Warrant was exercisable with no expiration date for one Share of Class A common stock at an exercise price of \$0.20.
+The August 2021 Standard Warrants were immediately exercisable at an exercisable with no expiration date for one Share of Class A common stock at an exercise price of \$0.20.
 The August 2021 Offering generated gross proceeds of approximately \$31.9 million and net proceeds to the Company of approximately \$29.9 million.
-All August 2021 Pre-Funded Warrants were exercised in August and September 2021, based upon which we issued an additional 296,329 shares of our Class A common stock, for net proceeds of approximately \$0.1 million.
+All August 2021 Pre-Funded Warrants were exercised in August 2021, based upon which we issued an additional 296,329 shares of our Class A common stock, of approximately \$0.1 million.